Today's De Kelders sea temperature is 15.8 °C

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-De Kelders water temperatures peak in the range 19 to 23°C (66 to 73°F) on around the 31st of January and are at their minimum on about the 15th of July, in the range 14 to 16°C (57 to 61°F).
+De Kelders water temperatures peak in the range 19 to 23°C (66 to 73°F) on around the 31st of January and are at their coldest on about the 15th of July, in the range 14 to 16°C (57 to 61°F).
 De Kelders water temperatures are highest at the end of January.
 Surfers should use a 2mm long sleeve shorty or a 3/2mm spring wetsuit if the wind is up.
-The minimum seasonal water temperatures at De Kelders in mid July lend themselves to a 4/3mm wetsuit or a 3/2mm suit and 3mm neoprene boots.
+The coldest seasonal water temperatures at De Kelders in mid July lend themselves to a 4/3mm wetsuit or a 3/2mm suit and 3mm neoprene boots.

 Actual sea surface water temperatures close to shore at De Kelders can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at De Kelders.
 Refer to our detailed weather forecasts for this information.